PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 PICTURE GOES HERE

-In case you still try to, there's a new Ingestion Warnings page to
+In case you still try to alias identified events, there's a new Ingestion Warnings page to remind you that it's a bad idea.

 ### New: Groups caching chagnes